Ten Tips to Know When Preparing Venison

 There are many cuts and methods of cooking venison where the meat must be eaten rare.
 If venison is overcooked, it is like eating rubber, but if it’s seared and allowed to rest for about ten minutes before slicing, it is like eating butter!
 Venison cooks faster than beef, and when cooking it rare, it needs to only reach a temperature of 130 degrees.
 If venison reaches 150 degrees, it begins to toughen.

-5. Do Not Attempt to Cook Venison Like Corn-Fed Beef
+5. Avoid Trying to Cook Venison Like Corn-Fed Beef